jeffbonnes/titanium_documentation/source/en/remote_data.md

 interface that you must work with in your client application.
 Titanium provides facilities for consuming XML by providing an [XML DOM Level 2 implementation](http://www.w3.org/TR/DOM-Level-2-Core/), and automatically serializing XML responses into one of our [XML Document objects](http://developer.appcelerator.com/apidoc/mobile/latest/Titanium.XML.DOMDocument-object.html).
 All
-XML-related functionality in Titanium is contained in the `Ti.XML` namespace.
+XML-related functionality in Titanium is contained in the `Titanium.XML` namespace.

 Inside your handler function, if your response has an XML `Content-Type` header, Titanium will automatically serialize the response text into XML for your use: